Bob’s Testimony (Longer Version)

 What about you, my friend?
 Will you repent of your sins and trust the Lord Jesus for salvation and daily living?
 Will you also respond to His words?

-Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
-Take my yoke upon you.
-Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
-For my yoke is easy to bear, and the burden I give you is light.
-(Mt.
-11:28–30 NLT)
+Come to Me, all of you who are weary and carry heavy burdens, and I will give you rest.
+Take My yoke upon you.
+Let Me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
+For My yoke is easy to bear, and the burden I give you is light.
+(Matt 11:28–30 NLT)

 May God help you come to Christ and follow Him forever!
 Or at least help you learn more about Jesus and consider His claims and promises.